Services we fund

 You can read more about what we are doing in this space on our Chronic conditions page, or follow the link below to search the services we fund.

-We partner with a range of organisations and stakeholders to build capacity across our communities.
+We are committed to improving health experiences and outcomes for older people, and those receiving palliative and end of life care.
 We commission services for people living with life-limiting illnesses, and which support end-of-life planning.

-You can read more about what we are doing in this space on our End of life care page, or follow the link below to search the services we fund.
+You can read more about what we are doing in this space on our Palliative and end of life care page, or follow the link below to search the services we fund.

 There are high rates of mental and behavioural disorders, and psychological distress in our region, especially amongst Aboriginal people and people living in rural areas.
 We work with our communities, consumers and partner organisations to deliver targeted and integrated mental health care and support across the region.